 After creating a large collection of barcoded multi-knockout progeny, we genotyped each strain and linked this genotype to an individual DNA barcode identifier en masse.
 For this purpose, we exploited the fact that the ABC-16 strain was derived from crosses between barcoded YKO yeast deletion collection strains (Giaever et al., 2002; Suzuki et al., 2011), so that each knockout carries at least one identifying barcode that flanks and uniquely identifies the deleted gene.
 We adapted our previously-described row-column-plate PCR (RCP-PCR) strategy (Yachie et al., 2016), which allows amplification of barcodes in each segregant while introducing additional index tags that identify the plate, row, and column of origin for each amplification product (Methods; Fig 1).
 Thus, a single next generation sequencing reaction can reveal both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Fig 1).

 To validate and calibrate the genotypes determined by high-throughput-sequencing, multiple replicates of 40 individually genotyped ‘gold standard’ strains, as well as two additional control strains with known genotypes, were added to the collection at defined positions (Methods; Data S2).
-Using data from calibration strains, we estimated an overall genotyping accuracy of 93.2% (Fig S2A, Methods).
-An independent method relying on the distribution of knockouts in the pool estimated a similar overall accuracy of 93.8% (Fig S2B, Methods).
+Using data from calibration strains, we estimated an overall per-locus genotyping accuracy of 93.2% (Fig S2A, Methods).
+An independent method relying on the distribution of knockouts in the pool estimated a similar overall per-locus accuracy of 93.8% (Fig S2B, Methods).
 Based on the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Fig S2C; r = 0.49), which are separated by 70.1kb on chromosome XII.
 Surprisingly, three gene pairs – YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – exhibited weak but significant negative correlation in the appearance of KO genotypes (-0.04 ≥ r ≥ -0.08) (Fig S2C).
 This effect may have arisen via a negative genetic interaction conferring lower growth for the corresponding double-knockout genotypes during the sporulation, haploid selection, or automated colony picking steps.

 Considering only those strains with both high-quality genotyping data and at least one unique tracking barcode, this yielded 6,826 uniquely barcoded and genotyped strains, encompassing 6,087 unique genotypes.
 These strains were grouped by mating type to yield one pool of 3,231 MATa strains and another pool of 3,595 MATα strains.